Posted on: March 20, 2019

-Drexel University (in Philadelphia, Pennsylvania) and Northeastern University (in Boston, Massachusetts) are private research universities.
+Drexel University, in Philadelphia, and Northeastern University, in Boston, are private research universities.
 They have forged their own paths and, in so doing, have set an example for other institutions.
-They are of similar size and both are located in urban areas of popular, sports-crazy cities.
+They are of similar size and both are located in highly urban areas of popular, sports-crazy cities.

-What puts them together in this write-up is the educational experience at both of these institutions is centered around experiential learning: the concept that the best way to learn is by engaging in activity outside the classroom that reinforces formal instruction.
+What brings Drexel and Northeastern together in this write-up is that the educational experience at both of these institutions is fundamentally centered around experiential learning: the concept that the best way to learn is by engaging in activity outside the classroom that reinforces formal instruction.

-Education as a career preparation model was the vision of Drexel’s founder Anthony Joseph Drexel, so Drexel was among the early institutions to pursue this path.
-The heart of the model is the co-operative education program.
-This is more than just a stop by the workplace after class scenario.
-This is a system in which students alternate academic semesters with periods of full-time employment, as each experience informs and enhances the other.
-This can be an international gig as well.
-Both universities have arrangements with co-op partners around the globe, and sometimes those placements morph into service opportunities.
-Call that a win-win-win!
+Drexel’s founder, Anthony Joseph Drexel, envisioned a model of education centered on career preparation, and as such, Drexel University was among the early institutions to pursue this curriculum.
+The heart of the Drexel model is its co-operative education program.
+This is more than just a stop-by-the-workplace-after-class scenario.
+This is a program in which students alternate academic semesters with periods of full-time employment, as each experience informs and enhances the other.
+Drexel’s co-op program features partnerships with thousands of employers across the U.S. and around the globe.

 Clearly, the co-op programs are the lifeblood of these institutions, but they are only part of the story.
 We can’t forget the academic side.
 Drexel has eleven schools and colleges that offer 80 undergraduate degrees plus additional degree programs of all levels offered through its School of Law, Graduate College, College of Medicine, and College of Professional Studies.

 Northeastern’s undergraduate, graduate, and pre-professional programs are concentrated in eight colleges and programs.
 In all, Northeastern offers its undergrads 175 majors and over 120 combined majors.